 - any entity in which all the equity owners are accredited investors.
 In this context, a sophisticated person means the person must have, or the company or private fund offering the securities reasonably believes that this person has, sufficient knowledge and experience in financial and business matters to evaluate the merits and risks of the prospective investment.

 Yes.
 Our offerings under Regulation D Rule 506(c) are available to accredited investors only.

-Absolutely, you can invest if you live in another State or another Country.
-You will need to have to have ITIN and an US bank account to be able to invest.
+Absolutely, you can invest if you live in another state or another country.
+If you are a foreigner, you will need to have an ITIN and a US bank account to be able to invest.

 Yes, all foreign investors must declare and pay state and federal taxes.
 The effective tax rate varies depending on the return earned but is typically 10% – 15% for non-U.S. residents.
 The LLC must withhold federal and state taxes based on the expected fiscal profits.
 These profits are low in the first 5-7 years as we use cost segregation studies to accelerate depreciation of some components of each building.
 Federal taxes are withheld for foreigners at 39.5% and state taxes at 4.63%.
 Foreign investors then get a refund of excess withholdings (if any) at the time they file their tax returns.

 Trust in syndicators.
 As an investor, you are a limited partner in a commercial real estate deal.
 As such, you are fully passive, with all management decisions being made by the syndicator (sponsor).
 Therefore, trust in a syndicator, and a successful track record, is especially important when evaluating a deal.